brunogs/oconner/README.md

 - Starts image of mongodb
 - Starts image of `oconner-api`

-If needed to see logs you can use this command `docker-compose logs api-oconner`
+If you need to see the logs you can use this command `docker-compose logs api-oconner`

 ## How it works